How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Licensing, Compliance, and Ongoing Requirements

-Once issued, the trading licence must be renewed annually.
-Renewal fees are consistent with initial licence costs and vary according to package type and visa allocation.
-Licence holders are required to comply with Dubai South Free Zone authority guidelines as well as broader UAE customs regulations governing the import and export of goods.
+Once issued, the trading license must be renewed annually.
+Renewal fees are consistent with initial license costs and vary according to package type and visa allocation.
+License holders are required to comply with Dubai South Free Zone authority guidelines as well as broader UAE customs regulations governing the import and export of goods.

 All import and export transactions involving plastic raw materials are subject to declaration requirements under the UAE Federal Customs Authority.
 Traders must maintain accurate and complete documentation for every shipment, including commercial invoices, packing lists, and certificates of origin, particularly for re-export transactions where documentation integrity is critical to customs clearance.